Alpine Wrestling festival spotlights brawn, Swiss pride

 For Sempach, the prize was a bull.
 For many of the thousands who came to watch, the games were a chance to take pride in their nationality.

-The age-old Swiss sport of Alpine wrestling, or Schwingen, has undergone a renaissance in recent years amid a rising tide of globalisation and increased immigration.
+The age-old Swiss sport of Alpine wrestling, or Schwingen, has undergone a renaissance in recent years amid a rising tide of globalization and increased immigration.

 "There's no better expression of Swiss tradition than Schwingen," he said.